erhanertem/erhanertem/README.md

 ### Hi there 👋 **I am Erhan ERTEM**

 ![](./profile-3d-contrib/profile-green-animate.svg)

+🧤 I got my hands on HTML, CSS, SASS and MySQL

+🌱 I’m currently learning ...Javascript

+🔮 I'm planning to learn more stuff on MySQL, MongoDB, PostgreSQL, Typscript, Vue, React

+🎁 Alternate languages that I would like to look into in the future are Python, Julia, Flutter and C++ if I can keep my sanity.

 <!--
 **erhanertem/erhanertem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.